 We have made substantial improvements to our management and monitoring tool, Control Center.
 We can now support larger clusters with ease.
-Just to be sure Control Center is never the long pole in the tent, we’ve tested with clusters up to one million partitions—well beyond what most operators are comfortable fielding in production.
 We’ve made simple but effective user experience improvements, like a visually loud notification bar telling you when your cluster is not available.
 And of course we’ve invested significant resources in fixing bugs in the prior release.
 We think the new Control Center is something you’ll appreciate.

 And our work in manageability has extended to Kafka Connect as well.
 We’ve added a ton of new metrics to better instrument the status and activity of connectors, tasks, workers, and even Connect rebalances.
 We’ve made connectors easier to deploy in a few ways.
 The connector config parameter plugin.path can now follow symbolic links.
 Each Connect task will use a separate converter, giving you more latitude in performance tuning.
 And classloader isolation now lets each connector find its own JDBC driver, when the driver is included with the connector deployment.
 All of these will give operators a much more pleasant experience when deploying Connect.